asmahood/the-react-handbook/getting-started.md

 *Note: React components must always start with capital letter.
 This distingushes them from HTML elements.*

+*Note: It is convient to keep tightly related small components in the same file.
+However **do not nest definitions of components**.
+When a child component needs some data from a parent, pass it by props.*

 ## JSX Syntax
 JSX is stricter than HTML.
 You must close tags like `<br />`.
 A component **cannot** return multiple JSX tags, they must be wrapped in a shared parent or in a React fragment:
 ```javascript